Phone-GWP-group

 Deciding between single trip vs returnable packaging can have an impact on your business' ongoing costs and efficiency

-Reusable packaging can take the form of bulk containers, hand held totes, shipping racks, dunnage and even pallets.
+Reusable packaging can take the form of bulk containers, handheld totes, shipping racks, dunnage, and even pallets.

 Don't get confused with opportunistic re-use